Aaronius/penpal/README.md

   - This error will be thrown when attempting to call a method on `child` or `parent` objects and the connection was previously destroyed.
 - `ConnectionTimeout`
   - `connection.promise` will be rejected with this error after the `timeout` duration has elapsed and a connection has not been established.
-- `NotInIframe`
-  - This error will be thrown when attempting to call `connectToParent()` from outside of an iframe context.
 - `NoIframeSrc`
   - This error will be thrown when the iframe passed into `connectToChild` does not have `src` or `srcdoc` set.